juippis/jps-gentoo/README.md

 ### Proprietary codecs for Vivaldi web browser
 Install Vivaldi with proprietary-codecs USE flag enabled, or vivaldi-widevine package.
-You need [patched ffmpeg](https://github.com/chewi/gentoo/commit/79ec55dcc4857332abf2b880be66aa965f094f6e) that can also be found from this overlay.
+You need to install media-video/ffmpeg-9999 with chromium USE flag enabled from Gentoo's main repository.

 ### PF-kernel sources